Kuruchy/kuruchy.github.io/_posts/2021-10-20-droidcon-berlin-day1.md

 - Industry-wide lack of developers, worse at the senior level
 - Giving back to the community
 - Building long-lasting professional relationships

+# End of Day One
+The first day ended, like always with a Party and some Beers.
+Nice ending for a great day!